 One of the most popular and enjoyable budget transportation options in Europe is the train.
 In many cases, people assume the best deal is a rail pass (only available to non-European visitors), but whether that is true can vary wildly depending on the travelers, the destinations and the situation.
 A great way to determine the best option is to price out your itinerary with both a pass and point-to-point tickets on your destination country’s official rail website or dealers like Rail Europe.

 As a general rule, if you will be visiting large cities great distances apart, a rail pass could save dramatically over the price of individual point-to-point tickets.
 If you will be visiting one city, however, with just a couple day-trips nearby, you would spend a substantial amount more on a rail pass than you would on local or regional point-to-point tickets.
 The number of days you will travel and how far also comes into account.
 One long trip and several short ones also could mean a rail pass is too pricey for you.

 You also need to keep in mind that ticket prices, as well as rail passes, do not include the cost of reservations, sleeper car spots, or pretty much anything extra beyond permission to get onto the train.
 Which rail pass you choose, if you’re getting one, is also something you should research extensively first since minor changes can make a big difference to your wallet.

-Car rentals can be notoriously expensive in Europe, especially if you do not know how to drive a shift, but they offer a hard-to-ignore convenience of giving travelers far more independence to go where they want and get away from the hordes of tourists when so desired.
+Car rentals can be notoriously expensive in Europe, especially if you do not know how to drive a shift, but they offer a hard-to-ignore convenience by offering travelers far more independence.
+You can go where they want and get away from the hordes of tourists when so desired.
 It’s especially helpful for travelers with a lot of gear that can be difficult and unpleasant to lug into stations and airports while traveling around Europe.